Differentially Private Nonparametric Confidence Intervals Under Minimal Distributional Assumptions: Introduction and related work

-BLB subset estimates can also be aggregated \emph{privately} using the subsample-and-aggregate technique \citep{nissim2007smooth}.
-For example, using the CoinPress mechanism \citep{covington2025unbiased} or the inverse sensitivity mechanism \citep{chadha2024resampling}.
+In recent years, a technique known as Bag-of-Little-Bootstrap (\textsc{BLB}), proposed by \citet{kleiner2014scalable}, has emerged as a valuable tool for non-private bootstrapping of large databases.
+It splits the data into disjoint subsets, bootstraps samples of the original size within each subset, and aggregates the resulting CDF or standard-deviation estimates.
+BLB subset estimates can also be aggregated \emph{privately} using the subsample-and-aggregate technique \citep{nissim2007smooth}, for example, using the CoinPress mechanism \citep{covington2025unbiased} or private median estimation \citep{chadha2024resampling}.
 Elegantly, the subsample-and-aggregate technique does not generally require a private estimator of the target quantity, but only of the aggregation.
-However, both \cite{covington2025unbiased} and \cite{chadha2024resampling} rely on asymptotic normality of the statistic to establish validity, a somewhat strong assumption.
-More importantly, since their methods use sample splitting, each split must be sufficiently representative of the underlying distribution, which is hard to achieve with small datasets when the underlying distribution is heavy-tailed.
+However, both \cite{covington2025unbiased} and \cite{chadha2024resampling} require asymptotic normality of the statistic to establish validity.
+More importantly, since their methods use sample splitting, each split must be sufficiently representative of the underlying distribution, which is hard to achieve with small datasets when the underlying distribution is more challenging, as illustrated in Figure \ref{fig:main_fig}.

-\textbf{Our approach} Our work examines the potential of another, less-popular method of resampling, known as subsampling \citep{politis1999subsampling}.
-Given a dataset of size $n$, this method, parameterized by $m \in [n]$ and $T \in \left[{n \choose m}\right]$, first computes the statistic on the full dataset.
+\textbf{Our approach} \ \ We overcome the data-reuse challenge by leveraging a different sampling method, known as subsampling \citep{politis1999subsampling}.
+Given a dataset of size $n$, this method, parameterized by $m \in [n]$ and $T \in \left[\binom{n}{m}\right]$, first computes the statistic on the full dataset.
 Then, it samples $T$ subsets of size $m$ without replacement and uses them to obtain $T$ statistics.
-This results in an estimation of the cumulative distribution function (CDF) of the statistic on $m$ samples.
+This results in an estimation of the CDF of the statistic on $m$ samples.
 Centering around the full dataset statistic and rescaling by a normalizing factor produces an estimation of the CDF of the statistic on $n$ samples.
-The CI can be constructed by taking the $\alpha/2$ and $1-\alpha/2$ quantiles of the empirical CDF or using the variance under normal approximation.
+The CI can be constructed by taking the $\alpha/2$ and $1-\alpha/2$ quantiles of the empirical CDF, or by estimating the standard deviation of the statistic.